Expand Your Entertainment for Writing Prompts

 If you're looking for ideas to start or supercharge your story, then read, watch, or listen to something you wouldn't normally enjoy.
+Or maybe something you'd never, ever, ever pick.

 I know, I know.
 We all have our comforts in entertainment.
 Mysteries are my go-to in books, shows, and movies.
 We love our genre-comfort-blankets.